dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 ![image](images/1.png)

-_In this tutorial, I have the assumption that the person following has a basic understanding of React and has react already downloaded and fully setup.
+_In this tutorial, I have the assumption that the person following has a basic understanding of React and has React already downloaded and fully setup.
 If you don't, I would highly suggest you have a grasp of React.
 You can start **[here](https://reactjs.org/docs/getting-started.html)**._

 ## Smart Contract Development